Mannem-Srinivas/Machine_Learning/README.md

-# Medical Cost Prediction using Linear Regression
+# Medical Insurance Cost Prediction using Linear Regression

 ## Overview
 This notebook demonstrates how to build a linear regression model to predict medical insurance costs using a dataset of patient information.